First, Why do I do this?

 It's simple really.
 My family - specifically, my grandparents.
 Although they are no longer with us, their memory is a constant reminder to me about why I chose this field.

 When my firm was still new, my grandparents (to me, Nanny & Papa) decided it would be best to move into an assisted living facility.
 My grandfather was starting to suffer from dementia, and his symptoms were worsening - he needed more specialized care.
 As we all know, the costs of long-term care are astronomical.
 During this time, my family and I watched as they drained their savings in order to live comfortably and safely.

 My family kept asking me about my grandparents’ legal rights, but I was a young lawyer then, and the truth is, I didn't know the answers.
 I was still perfecting and honing the focus of my practice.
 I made a pledge to myself then, that I would become educated in the fields of elder law and estate planning.
 I took this opportunity to read and learn as much as I could to find some way — any way — to help my family.
 So I read, and I studied, and I attended continuing legal education, to learn this field.

 What I learned is that pre-planning is the key, and we were already late to the game.
-But that’s when I found my passion.
+That’s when I found my passion.
 I currently only accept cases in estate planning and elder law.
 While I have resources and a referral network available for clients needing other forms of legal help, my focus gives me the greatest opportunity to provide as much help as I can.